 A: All applicant communication will take place during the month of January.
 Next steps and instructions will be sent to all accepted applicants during that month.
-The academy experience begins in January even though experiential learning doesn’t begin until late April with the first gathering of program participants.
-Program responsibilities begin in January with required reading which will be shipped to each program participant as well as self-assessment responsibilities.
-Academy participants will be encouraged to read through the first half of their required reading book leading up to the Spring experience in central Oregon.
-All Self-Assessment work will need to be completed before program participants gather for the first time in Spring.
+Program responsibilities begin in the Spring with required reading which will be shipped to each program participant as well as self-assessment responsibilities.
+Academy participants will be encouraged to read through the first half of their required reading book leading up to the Summer experience in the Columbia Gorge.
+All Self-Assessment work will need to be completed before program participants gather for the first time in Summer.

 Q: What happens if I can’t make one of the 4 multi-day experiences that are a part of the program?